Buying shirts or the fabric to make them ?

 1. Fine cotton

-These cotton fabric are all made from the fibers of the same plant with a cotton termed as extra long staple length which means they can be made into fine and strong yarns with which these fabrics are made of.
-They are the softest with very high thread count and has a two-ply construction.
+These cotton fabrics are all made from the fibers of the same plant with cotton termed as extra long staple length which means they can be made into fine and strong yarns with which these fabrics are made of.
+They are the softest with very high thread count and have a two-ply construction.

-Learn more about the different types of cotton fabric here.
+Learn more about the cotton fabric types here.